Teacher shortage persists, compounds for area districts - NewsBreak

 Yochum said the shortages are particularly severe when it comes to special education and English as a Second Language instruction.
 Several vacancies have left the remaining staff struggling to serve their students well.

-Owatonna's Elstad said special education teachers have always had a tough job, but their workload is now sometimes just “downright impossible.”
+Owatonna’s Elstad said that Special Ed instructors have always had a tough job, but their workload is now sometimes just “downright impossible.”
 In addition to providing personal instruction for students with a wide variety of needs, teachers are asked to complete an abundance of paperwork.

-Competing for a limited pool of educators can be even more difficult for the region’s small schools.
-Le Sueur-Henderson Superintendent Jim Wagner said his district simply can’t keep up with the levels of compensation offered by larger nearby districts.
+Le Sueur-Henderson Superintendent Jim Wagner said that his district simply can’t keep up with the levels of compensation offered by larger nearby districts.

 “When they’re coaching, it gives them the opportunity to get away from the classroom for a bit, do something different than that continued grind,” Wagner said.